$0 Vietnam → Australia Skilled Migration Guide — Quick-Start Checklist

 • There is no public notification when a round will occur or what the cutoff score will be.
 The Department publishes results after each round.

-• If two applicants have the same score, the tiebreaker is the date the EOI was lodged — earlier is better.
+• If two applicants have the same score, the Department uses the time and date the EOI reached that score, called the "date of effect" — earlier is better.

 • Once you receive an ITA, you have 60 days to lodge the full visa application.
 Missing this deadline means the ITA lapses.